moka-guys/dnanexus_sambamba_chanjo/README.md

 python3.8 -m pytest --setup-show
 ```

-* `test_inputs.py` - this tests that various combinations of input parameters don't brak the app.
+* `test_inputs.py` - this tests that various combinations of input parameters don't break the app.
 * `test_outputs.py` - this tests data run through a previous version of the app for MokaWES, MokaPipe, and MokaAmp and checks that the output is similar.

 ## Created by